 Pour one cup milk into the dry ingredients…

-Stir until a sticky ball of dough forms.
+Stir until a sticky ball of dumpling dough forms.

 After the chicken has simmered in the soup for 30 minutes, remove it to a cutting board and let it cool for a few minutes.
-Turn the heat until the pot up to medium-high and wait for the soup to come to a boil, then drop the dumplings in, one by one.
-Let them boil in the soup until they’re all floating (about 5 minutes).
+Turn the heat up to medium-high and wait for the soup to come to a boil, then drop the dumplings in, one by one.
+Let the dumplings boil in the soup until they’re all floating (about 5 minutes).
 Also, use two forks to remove the chicken from the bones and shred it into bite-sized pieces.

 Now it’s time to thicken the soup into something more like gravy.
 Whisk 2 Tbsp flour into 1 cup milk, then pour that mixture into the soup.
 Stir and bring it back up to a simmer, at which point it will thicken slightly.
 At simmering temp it may still seem a bit thin, but as it cools to just “hot” instead of “simmering” it will thicken a little more.